ChenAndre/TimeGuard/README.md

 # TimeGuard
- TimeGuard is a screentime tracking app that enhances productivity.
+ TimeGuard is a screentime trackingbrowser extension that enhances productivity.